Flag of Alagoas

-The flag of Alagoas was created by State Law of Alagoas No. 2628 on 23 September 1963.
-The colors (red, white, and blue) refer to the French Tricolore, symbolizing the ideals of the French Revolution: liberté, égalité, fraternité.
+The flag of the Brazilian state of Alagoas was created by State Law of Alagoas No. 2628 on 23 September 1963.
+The colors (red, white, and blue) refer to the French Tricolor, symbolizing the ideals of the French Revolution: liberté, égalité, fraternité.

 Symbolism

 The coat of arms symbolizes the first city of Porto Calvo.

 The three shells represent the three historic villages of the state, present-day Porto Calvo, Marechal Deodoro, and Penedo.

 The three fish represent the three main and largest lagoons of the then-town: Mundaú, Manguaba, and Jequiá, and also represent fishing.
 The green bouquets in the center of the flag depict sugarcane and cotton.

 The five-pointed silver star is a Brazilian heraldic tradition and refers to the star on the coat of arms of Brazil.
 It also refers to the Hino de Alagoas (pt), which refers to the state as a "bright star" (estrela radiosa).